 CSP enhancement activities are management activities that go above and beyond the minimum conservation practice standard requirements helping the producer achieve a higher level of conservation.
 The following information is available regarding the CSP enhancements available in Missouri:

 To locate a specific enhancement activity, search the document using the enhancement code.
-For example, enhancement E314133Z (Brush management for improved structure and composition) can be found by searching for “E314133Z”.
+For example, enhancement E314A (Brush management to improve wildlife habitat) can be found by searching for “E314A”.

 CSP contracts are for five years, with the option to renew if you successfully fulfill the initial contract and agree to achieve additional conservation objectives.
 An NRCS conservation planner will work closely with you throughout the entire process.